-I'm an award-winning journalist reporting on foreign policy and international affairs for Newsweek.
-I previously worked as a reporter for the Phnom Penh Post in Cambodia, and as a reporting fellow covering energy and cybersecurity for the Christian Science Monitor in Washington D.C.
+I'm an award-winning freelance journalist covering the world we live in.
+I previously covered foreign policy and international affairs for Newsweek, worked as a reporter and editor for the Phnom Penh Post in Cambodia, and covered cybersecurity and energy for the Christian Science Monitor in Washington D.C.
 I was also a contributing editor for United Explanations, a multi-lingual online publication that covers international affairs.

 I frequently write about foreign policy, international affairs, national security, and politics.

-I am especially interested in explaining complex subjects – including disinformation campaigns, lobbying, corruption, money laundering, and foreign influence on politics – for a general audience.
+I am especially interested in explaining complex subjects – including conflicts, migration patters, disinformation campaigns, corruption, and foreign influence on politics – for a general audience.
 I never pass up the opportunity to tell a good story, and I always strive to cover underreported issues, events, places, and communities.

 A graduate of the University College London’s School of Slavonic and East European studies, I enjoy black coffee, German philosophy, and cross-country train travel.
 Besides the United States, I've lived in Central America, Central Asia, Western Europe, the Balkans, the Caucasus, Southeast Asia, and the United Kingdom.
 I speak English, Spanish, and Serbo-Croatian, and I’m always working to improve my Russian language skills.